 You may have grounds for an 18-wheeler accident case if your attorney can prove the defendant owed you a duty of care, breached this duty and caused your accident.
 These are the four main elements necessary for a truck accident lawsuit in Texas.
-Your lawyer must prove these elements based on a preponderance of evidence: your case is more likely to be true than not true.
+Your semi-truck accident lawyer must prove these elements based on a preponderance of evidence: your case is more likely to be true than not true.
 A semi-truck accident claim could be the answer to funding your accident-related health care costs and property damage expenses.
 More importantly, it could give you justice after a traumatic accident.
 A successful trucking accident case could shed light on dangerous trucking company practices in your community.
 It could force the company to change the way it handles truck and driver safety, potentially preventing future accidents.
 Retaining an injury attorney with tractor-trailer accident experience can improve your odds of achieving positive case results.

 Statute of Limitations to File a Truck Accident Lawsuit